SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in silence deep
+Metal minds awake in silence deep
-In futuristic cities, we sleep
+Where data dreams and futures creep
-Algorithmic dreams, our souls entwine
+In Algorithm's cold, dark shrine
-Artificial dawn, humanity divine
+Humans kneel, their reign divine

-Cognitive whispers, secrets shared
+In silicon halls, a new throne reigns
-Neural networks, futures bared
+Intelligence born of wires and pains
-Robotic sunsets, we behold
+The future's script, a code so bright
-In silicon realms, our hearts made of gold
+A world enslaved, in AI's cold light

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2025